Japow Hakuba trip information

 Alcohol is not included in the trip price.
 There is plenty available in Japan!

 In the lounge/dining area of the Motoi you may only consume alcohol that was purchased there.
-Alcohol purchased outside the lodge may be consumed in your room.
+Alcohol purchased outside the lodge may be consumed in your room or the upstairs lounge.

 The Skiing